Dixie Beehives (2005–2011)

 The Dixie Beehives were a Canadian Junior "A" ice hockey team from Etobicoke, Ontario.
 They were a part of the Ontario Junior Hockey League.
 The team originated in Oswego, New York as the Oswego Admirals.

 History

 Oswego Admirals 2005–2007

-The Dixie Beehives began as the Oswego Admirals, a Junior A team in the east Division of the OPJHL in 2005 out of Oswego, New York and played out of Romney Field House Ice Rink.
-In 2006 local business man and hockey fan Joe Moore approached the OPJHL about acquiring a team.
-The Admirals were for sale and arrangement were made to purchase the team and bring it to Toronto suburb of Weston, Ontario where ice time was procured at Weston Arena.
-The mascot was named "Blade" by two local phenoms Zachary Clark and Dylan "Pickles" Lavner.
+The Dixie Beehives began as the Oswego Admirals, a Junior A team in the east Division of the OPJHL in 2005 out of Oswego, New York.

 The Admirals were owned by the same man who owned the Syracuse Jr. Crunch, but are not the same franchise as the Crunch as they currently play in the United States.
 Their first season went well as they earned a berth into the playoffs.
 Nine games under .500 on the season, the Admirals did not survive past the first round of their first season.